pgEdge/pgedge-docs/docs/platform/managing/supported_extensions.md

 The [Spock](https://docs.pgedge.com/spock_ext) extension provides multi-master (multi-active) replication for Postgres.
 We leveraged both the pgLogical & BDR2 Open Source projects as a solid foundation to build upon for this enterprise-class extension.

-The [ACE](https://docs.pgedge.com/platform/advanced/ace) extension provides the Active Consistency Engine for a SPOCK cluster.
+The [ACE](https://docs.pgedge.com/ace) extension provides the Active Consistency Engine for a SPOCK cluster.

+The [Snowflake](https://docs.pgedge.com/snowflake) extension provides unique sequences designed for Active-active replication.

 [Citus](https://docs.citusdata.com/en/stable/get_started/what_is_citus.html) provides an open source extension that supports Postgres features including distributed tables.